1Pip2/QueueLang/README.md

 > make

 then compile a file to bytecode with
-> ./qlc test.qlang
+> ./qlc code/example.qlang

 and run said bytecode with

-> ./qli test.qlang.bc
+> ./qli code/example.qlang.bc

 # Syntax
 ### Prog